kazukiotsuka/autotweetbot/README.md

 Simple Auto Tweet Bot
 ======================

-This bot saves your precious time by tweeting randomly from your past tweets and. written by python. for GAE
+This bot saves your precious time by tweeting randomly from your past tweets. written by python. for GAE

 ###1.
 Get Twitter API Keys